General

 Load optimization and empty-mile reduction: AI engines optimize multi-drop load consolidation across temperature zones, weight limits, delivery sequences, and return logistics simultaneously.
 Recovering even a portion of the 25% empty running and improving the 60% average load factor translates directly to cost reduction and emissions improvement — addressing the P&L and CSRD Scope 3 reporting in the same computation.

 Emissions as an optimization constraint, not a reporting afterthought: With CSRD mandating Scope 3 tracking, the ability to calculate and optimize carbon emissions per route — as a constraint within the routing optimization itself, not as a separate sustainability report generated weeks later — becomes a compliance capability.
-The system optimizes for the lowest-emission route configuration that still meets cost and service-level constraints, producing auditable emissions data as a byproduct of every routing decision.
+Locus’s platform optimizes for the lowest-emission route configuration that still meets cost and service-level constraints, producing auditable emissions data as a byproduct of every routing decision.
 Compliance becomes an operational output.
+According to Technavio, AI orchestration can lower energy consumption by up to 12% through the optimization of AI workflows — a figure that compounds dramatically across thousands of daily middle-mile routes.

 Governed AI for EU AI Act readiness: Governance mechanisms — explainability (why this route and carrier were chosen), traceability (complete audit trail from decision to delivery), evaluation (continuous performance measurement against KPIs), autonomy levels (graduated control from human-approved recommendations to full autonomous dispatch), and human-in-the-loop escalation — prepare organizations for EU AI Act compliance before the August 2026 deadline.
-Systems with built-in governance are in a fundamentally different regulatory position than black-box optimizers that will require retrofitting.
+Platforms with built-in governance, like Locus, are in a fundamentally different regulatory position than black-box optimizers that will require retrofitting.

 How does AI reduce middle-mile logistics costs in European CPG?

-AI orchestration reduces middle-mile costs through four mechanisms: constraint-based route optimization processing 180+ variables simultaneously (vs. 10–20 in ERP modules), dynamic carrier allocation across fragmented fleet networks, load consolidation that reduces 25% empty running and improves 60% load factors, and emissions-per-route optimization that makes CSRD Scope 3 compliance an operational byproduct.
+Locus’s AI-powered orchestration platform reduces middle-mile costs through four mechanisms: constraint-based route optimization processing 180+ variables simultaneously (vs. 10–20 in ERP modules), dynamic carrier allocation across fragmented fleet networks, load consolidation that reduces 25% empty running and improves 60% load factors, and emissions-per-route optimization that makes CSRD Scope 3 compliance an operational byproduct.
 Enterprise implementations deliver 15–20% logistics cost reductions within months.

 The Business Impact: What Double-Digit Reduction Looks Like